stanislav-ps/Nonton_tech_task/README.md

 Nonton Tech Task
-This repository contains the implementation of the Nonton Tech Task,
+This repository contains the implementation of the Nonton Tech Task.
-which includes a password generator program implemented in different programming languages.

 Getting Started
 To get started, clone the repository: